erfg12/Patreon_File_Downloader/readme.md

 # ABOUT
 If you need to provide a file downloader, and use Patreon for your payment subscriptions.
+This is probably not the best way to approach this.
+It's several years old, but works with Patreon's v2 API.

 # PHP Server Setup